LiroVR/CGAssignment1/README.md

 Outline works by effectively taking the normals of the mesh, and extruding them slightly outword.
 It then uses front face culling to give it the appearance of being an outline.
 The lighting is disabled, so the outlines aren't affected by shadows/lights, so they stay consistent

 ### Rim Lighting
+Used specifically for the enemies, giving them an otherworldy, "ghosty" feel.
+It also makes them very visible, as a red rim light with emission makes them stand out from the environment.
 ![image](https://github.com/user-attachments/assets/7177cb81-6587-4217-9a29-0f48a3d5ede9)
 ```hlsl
 half rim = 1.0 - saturate(dot(normalize(IN.viewDir), o.Normal)); // Calculates the rim lighting, using the angle of a given normal and the view direction